-Copyright protects the expression of ideas, not the ideas themselves.
-It is the exclusive right to reproduce or to otherwise deal with original literary, artistic, dramatic or musical works, together with other protected subject matter, such as films, sound recordings, and computer programs.
-It is governed by the Copyright Act 1994, under the Berne Convention, and registration in New Zealand is not possible.
+Copyright is the exclusive right to reproduce or to otherwise deal with original literary, artistic, dramatic or musical works, together with other protected subject matter, such as films, sound recordings, and computer programs.
+It is governed by the Copyright Act 1994, and registration in New Zealand is not possible.
 Copyright arises automatically on the creation of a qualifying work if relevant parameters are met.